physion/policy.ovation.io/docs/policies/data_integrity_policy.md

 # Data Integrity Policy

 Physion takes data integrity very seriously.
-As stewards and partners of Physion Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
+As stewards and partners of our Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
 The following policies drive many of our procedures and technical settings in support of the Physion mission of data protection.

 ## Applicable Standards from the HITRUST Common Security Framework